How to Find the Right Pillow

 - With time and use, pillows will start to flatten.
 When it stops meeting your needs and you’re waking up in pain, it’s time to get a new one.

 So now you know what to do!
-Find out what type of sleeper you are (which should be clear to you, but you can ask someone to watch you sleep if you really don’t know) and go to the bedding store to find the right pillow!
+Find out what type of sleeper you are (which should be clear to you, but you can ask someone to watch you sleep if you really don’t know) and go to the bedding store!
 And if you’re a stomach sleeper, you can hang on to your Pillow Pets — those things are usually pretty flat, so lucky you!